CPD Guide

 Lawyers

-In each CPD cycle, lawyers are required to obtain at least 16 CPD points.
-If they meet the minimum requirement, 5 extra CPD points can be transferred to the next CPD cycle.
+In each CPD cycle, lawyers are required to obtain a minimum of 16 CPD points to satisfy the CPD requirement.
+Once this minimum has been met, up to 5 CPD points earned in excess of the required 16 CPD points may be carried forward to the next CPD cycle.

 Pupils in Chambers